-The beauty of any rig is its versatility which allows facilities to create highly adaptive spaces and grow alongside your business.
-When considering a rig for your facility, it can be overwhelming and we get that.
-This article highlights 4 key considerations we recommend to our clients to ensure we can design the most appropriate configuration because this certainly isn’t a ‘one size fits all’ scenario.
+Versatility is one of the major benefits of a rig, allowing facilities to create highly adaptive spaces and grow as your business goes.
+When considering a rig for your facility, it can be overwhelming.
+In this article we have highlight a number of considerations we recommend to our clients, which helps both parties work together to design the best configuration possible.
+This isn’t a ‘one size fits all’ scenario.

 1. FREESTANDING OR WALL MOUNTED?